How To Write A Short Story

 - Give your readers as much information as possible as soon as possible.
 To heck with suspense.
 Readers should have such a complete understanding of what is going on, where and why, that they could finish the story themselves, should cockroaches eat the last few pages.

-Writing short stories can be rewarding for writers, and it is often a great place to start your writing journey.
+Learning to write a short story can be a rewarding process for writers.
+In fact, writing short stories is often a great place to start your writing journey.

-As addressed in this article, you can employ several ‘best practices’ to ensure you are producing readable and engaging stories.
+As addressed in this article, you can employ several ‘best practices' when you write a short story to ensure you are producing readable and engaging stories.

 However, below are a few parting thoughts.

-- When you begin to write, don’t worry about the word count on the first draft.
+- When you begin writing short stories, don’t worry about the word count on the first draft.
 Too many writers become obsessed with the length of their stories.
 Forget the length; just write what you can write and correct later.
 As Alice Munro said, ‘Any story that’s going to be any good is usually going to change.’

 - All writers should be reading other writer’s work, but this is especially true for short stories.
 Get into the habit of reading short story collections, if only to familiarize yourself with the many ways a short story can be told.